okansungur/CodeQuality/README.md

-For test purposes, we have created a student springboot project.
+For testing purposes, we have created a student springboot project.
 The project has an embedded h2 database.
 There are students and lectures as enities.
-We try to get student names by using rest services.
-Also a test has been added to our project.
+We get the student names, by using rest services.
+Also some unit tests were added to the project.
 We created a utility class with some non-compliant code examples.
-Also some unused imports and unused classes are available.
+Also some unused imports and classes are available.
 But before this we have to modify our student project.
 We will be adding the following lines to our pom.xml file.

 ```